 The irrigation system was inspected for functionality and appeared to be properly installed.
-The soil around the container plants was inspected and was found to be saturated for the container plants on the east side of the reservoir.
-Irrigation for portions of the west side of the reservoir was temporarily suspended due to grading and re-contouring of the mitigation areas; however, hand watering has been occurring in these areas and use of the irrigation system is anticipated to resume shortly.
-Irrigation was not actively occurring during the monitoring visit; however, the soil for most container plants was found to be moist below the surface.
+Irrigation was actively occurring during the monitoring visit and the soil for most container plants was found to be moist at and below the surface.
 Some of the emitters were observed to be outside of the container plant basins, likely due to erosion, water flow, and/or public interference.
-Twice weekly watering events should be conducted for the container plants, unless adequate rainfall occurs.
+Twice weekly watering events should be conducted for the container plants unless adequate rainfall occurs.
 After watering, the container plant basins should have at least 0.5 inch of saturation depth.
 Continual maintenance of the irrigation system should be conducted to ensure all plants are evenly watered and the tube emitters are placed at the base of the container plants.
 Watering of the seeded only areas is not recommended.